rpdecks/biblechallenges/README.md

 6.  push to heroku
 7.  rake db:migrate
 8.  rake db:seed  (to get the verse data in there)
-9.  also added biblechallenges.com and *.biblechallenges.com in the domains add page

 ##Tests

-*This app uses seed data on the test db, so please be sure to run `rake db:seed RAILS_ENV=test` when cloning and before starting to work on it.
+This app uses seed data on the test db, so please be sure to run `rake db:seed RAILS_ENV=test` when cloning and before starting to work on it.

-Run the Spork test server ` $ spork`.
-It forks a copy of the server each time you run the tests rather than using the Rails constant unloading to reloadthe files.
-Way faster!!

 Then in a different console ` $ time rspec` (it will run all the specs).

-If you run any migration or change any route while _spork_ is running then you'll have to restart _spork_.

-> As we're using Rspec please take in count this [guideline](http://betterspecs.org/).
+As we're using Rspec please take in count this [guideline](http://betterspecs.org/).
->

 Note: DO NOT FORGET TO RUN THE TESTS BEFORE PUSH.

 ## Mail Preview

-go to localhost:3000/mail_view
+go to `localhost:3000/mail_view`

 ## Development emails

 mailcatcher gem is installed
 run % mailcatcher
 go to localhost:1080 to see dev emails

+## Schema explanation

+A Challenge is a bible reading program that Users can join A Membership is a join record that associates a User with a Challenge Each Challenge has many Readings, which are the chapters covered by that Challenge For every Reading in a Challenge, for every User, there is a MembershipReading that represents the "read" state of that reading for that user

+The Challenge, Membership, Reading, and MembershipReading models are the main classes modified moment by moment.

+The Chapter, Bookfrag, and Verse classes are used to parse Bible references and look up chapters in the various versions, and are not altered unless changes are made to the versions of the Bible in the system.